Joanna Lewis

 Biography

-I welcome enquiries from students in my areas of interest: British colonial rule; African violence; media history; death and mourning; chiefs and indirect rule; white settlers and racism; gender studies; liberalism and humanitarianism; class and inequality; and the British monarchy.
+I welcome enquiries from prospective doctoral students especially interested in British imperial history; African history; refugee and diaspora studies; empire and natural history; history of African journalism; chiefs and indirect rule; histories of racism; gender studies; liberalism and humanitarianism; class, inequality, and the British monarchy; and Wales.

 Dr Joanna Lewis holds an LSE Teaching Prize; was a two-time nominee in the LSE Student Led Teaching Excellent Awards (2014-15 and 2015-16) and 2016-17’s runner up the category of most dynamic lecturer.
 She usually teaches the following courses on the British Empire and Africa in the department: